-The Standing Committee is composed of six judges appointed by the Nevada Supreme Court.
+The Standing Committee is comprised of six judges appointed by the Nevada Supreme Court.
 Three must be limited jurisdiction judges and three must be district court judges.
 Twelve attorneys are appointed by the State Bar of Nevada, one of whom is the Chairperson and one of whom is the Vice-Chair.
-The current Chairperson is Bill Hammer, Esq.
-(Hammer Resolutions) and the current Vice-Chair is Rob Martin, Esq.
-(Martin & Allison).
+The current Chairperson is Patricia Halstead, Esq.
+(Halstead Law Offices) and the current Vice-Chair is Christopher Cannon, Esq.
+(Law Offices of Christopher Cannon).
 The officers are appointed by the Commission on Judicial Discipline following nomination by the members of the Standing Committee.
 Twelve non-attorneys (lay members) were previously appointed by the Governor to sit on the Standing Committee for the purpose of resolving election practice disputes.
-In 2012, the Nevada Supreme Court removed the Standing Committee's jurisdiction to resolve election practice disputes.
+In 2011, the Nevada Supreme Court removed the Standing Committee's jurisdiction to resolve election practice disputes.
 Consequently, the lay members were removed from the Standing Committee by amendment to the Supreme Court Rules, effective October 5, 2015.
 The members are appointed to two-year terms with a limit of no more than four consecutive full terms.